Rajiv Gandhi International Airport: Runways

 Runway 09R/27L, the original and primary runway, is long enough to be able to receive the Airbus A380 which is the world's largest passenger aircraft.
 Originally a taxiway, runway 09L/27R was inaugurated in February 2012.
 Its length is shorter than the main runway and able to handle aircraft such as the Airbus A340 and Boeing 747.
 It is mainly used when runway 09R/27L is undergoing maintenance, and as air traffic to the airport rises it will be used more often.
 North of these runways are the three parking aprons: the cargo, passenger terminal and MRO aprons.
 The passenger terminal apron contains parking stands on both the north and south sides of the terminal.
-Hyderabad was the first city in south India to have a parallel runway at the time of inauguration of the second runway.
+Rajiv Gandhi International Airport, Hyderabad was the first international airport in south India to have a parallel runway at the time of inauguration of the second runway in February 2012 respectively.